vitalab/vitalab.github.io/article/_posts/2021-07-02-Modelling3dBrainMriUsing2dVae.md

 # Remarks
 - The authors often mention the "slice dimension", but their VAE has not explicit notion of a "slice dimension".
-So I consider this reliance on a there being a "slice dimension" to be optimist;
+Thus, the reliance on there being an interpretable "slice dimension" is optimist;
 - The sampling procedure doesn't seem to generate slices for a given volume that are more correlated with one another than with slices from a distinct volume.
 Each slice seems to be drawn from the prior distribution of latents for that slice, and then slices sampled independently are stacked together to form a volume.